University of Colorado Colorado Springs: College of Education

 The College of Education is the UCCS school of education.
 The College of Education was previously located in Columbine Hall on the UCCS campus; it has since relocated to University Hall down at the intersection of Austin Bluffs Parkway and Union Boulevard.
-It is accredited by the Council for the Accreditation of Educator Preparation (CAPE), the Colorado Department of Education (CDE), the Colorado Commission on Higher Education (CCHE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+It is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the Colorado Department of Education (CDE), the Colorado Commission on Higher Education (CCHE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 It is primarily a Colorado state educator licensure program.

 College of Public Service

 The College of Public Service offers degrees in criminal justice, public administration and social work.
 UCCS CPS is located in the Academic Office Building on the UCCS Campus.
 UCCS College of Public Service offers the only Master of Public Administration NASPAA (Network of Schools of Public Policy, Affairs, and Administration) accredited program in the Pikes Peak Region.